-A. Domestic Violence Deportability Ground
+A. Domestic Violence and Child Abuse Deportability Ground

 A noncitizen is deportable if, after admission to the United States, he or she is convicted of a state or federal "crime of domestic violence," stalking, or child abuse, neglect or abandonment.
-The person also is deportable if found in civil or criminal court to have violated certain sections of domestic violence protective orders.
+The person also is deportable if found in civil or criminal court to have violated certain sections of a domestic violence protective order.
 8 USC § 1227(a)(2)(E).
 The convictions, or the behavior that is the subject of the finding of violation of protective order, must occur on or after September 30, 1996.